Survival Fishing Trotlines.

 Because of the above points, a gill net might be a better option for long term wilderness survival.
 However the gill net has its own drawbacks as well.
 Like it’s indiscriminately catch rate, ethical reasons and is illegal in a lot of countries and states.
 But for a pure survival situation, a gill net is generally more effective than a trotline.
 That being said, survival fishing trotlines are a good fishing tool and takes up less space than a gill net.

-The trotline has a lot advantages over limb lines, hand held fishing rods and other methods of fishing, because of its multiple hooks.
+The trotline has a lot advantages over limb lines, hand held fishing rods and other methods of fishing, because of its multiple hooks and area covered.

-Different parts of the world, even different regions of the same country, have various names for the lines.
+Even in different regions of the same country can have various names for the lines.

 Commercial fisherman also have their own lingo, so it can be confusing with all the different terms and names.
 I will use a few terms interchangeably throughout this article and it may or may not be correct for your location, so bear with me.
 Regardless of the names, the fish don’t seem to mind what we call the lines.